cph-ms782/review_week34-2019/README.md

 02-wednesday-exercises:
-Exercise 1: Simple Rest endpoint
+Exercise 1: Simple Rest endpoint:
 Exercise 2: Json endpoint
 Exercise 3: Return an object
+Commit: 1bb0af94a087cf93fb310c5a10cedda333bdef70

+Exercise 4: Use JPA with your web service